excdinc/3d-wapuu/README.md

 ## Caution
 Sorry, textures is not assigned.
 This version is polygon model only.

+### I built a 3d wapuu thing by MakerBot Replicator 2.
 ### If you want to build the Wapuu body by the same machine, I require to change the setting.
 1.Open Print Settings of MakerBot Software.
 2.Move to Custom,and set the value over than 0.8mm on the Raft Margin, in the Raft menu.